Are You Doing SEO Right?

 Exact Match URLs

 Don’t worry about having exact match URL’s that contain your keyword exactly the way you want it.
 This isn’t going to hurt you.
 But stop doing it if you have to go out of your way and it’s simply making your site hierarchy look weird and doesn’t fit into the rest of your website.
 Google says exact match urls really don’t matter anymore.
 That’s debatable, but I am going to believe them for the sake of giving them some credit here.
+This might not seem of much importance but would massively impact locally-targeted sites or clients.
+And that’d only exacerbate if one’s website content is targeted to an area level.
+But this has been, for long, handled with the magic of seo for local lead gen sites, which makes content and customises it according to one’s needs.

 Keyword Stuffing … Again